serceard/CAS-Project-Simulation/README.md

-# CAS-ARE
+# Agile IT Project Simulation

-Deployment Demo for CAS ARE
+Deployment Demo, please replace pdf-File with your content (use same filename)